Representation Rings of Fusion Systems and Brauer Characters

+By Lemma 1.3 in \cite{unique factorisation}, these $\sF$-stable class functions are precisely the class functions $f$ such that $f(x) = f(y)$ for all $x \in y^{\sF}$.

 Since characters of $S$ are class functions, this definition of $\sF$-stability may be applied.
-It also follows that the product and sum of two $\sF$-stable characters is again $\sF$-stable.
-We will denote the semiring of $\sF$-stable characters as $R^+(\sF)$.
-We call the Grothendieck completion of $R^+(\sF)$ the ring of (virtual) $\sF$-stable characters and denote it as $R(\sF)$.
+It is clear that $\sF$-stability is preserved under product and addition, so the non-virtual $\sF$-stable characters from a subsemiring of non-virtual characters of $S$.
+Given a field $k$, we will denote the semiring of $\sF$-stable characters (of $k$-representations) as $R_k^+(\sF)$.
+We call the Grothendieck completion of $R_k^+(\sF)$ the ring of (virtual) $\sF$-stable characters (of $k$-representations) and denote it as $R_k(\sF)$.
+By Proposition 3.11 of \cite{aycin thesis} $R_{k}(\sF)$ is also the subring of $\sF$-stable virtual characters of $S$.